Record Keeping: How long must records be retained for: Corporation tax

 - the sixth anniversary of the end of the accounting period.
 For example the records for the accounting period ended 31 March 2010 must be kept until 31 March 2016

-- the date any enquiry into the return is completed.
+- the completion of an enquiry into the matters to which the records relate.
 For example, if in the case above your enquiry into the return was completed on 14 October 2017 the records must be kept until at least that date, and

 - the day on which the enquiry window for the return closes.
 The date the enquiry window closes depends upon the accounting period and whether or not the company is a singleton company or a member of a small group.
 You will find full details in the COTAX Manual, see last date for enquiry at COM71010.